Karim Alrawi: Biography

 Alrawi is a graduate of University College London, the University of Manchester and the University of British Columbia.

 In the UK, he was Literary Manager of the Theatre Royal Stratford East and later Resident Writer at the Royal Court Theatre in Central London.
-He served on the Arts Council of Great Britain's Drama Panel and the Great London Arts Council.
-He later returned to Egypt where he taught in the theatre department of the American University in Cairo.
+He served on the Arts Council of Great Britain's Drama Panel and the Greater London Arts Council.
+On returning to Egypt he taught in the theatre department of the American University in Cairo.
 In Egypt his plays were banned by the state censor.
-He was later arrested and detained for interrogation by Egyptian State Security for his work with the Egyptian Organisation for Human Rights (EOHR) where he was Deputy Secretary General and Foreign Press Spokesman.
+He was later arrested and detained for interrogation by Egyptian State Security for his work with the Egyptian Organisation for Human Rights (EOHR).
+In 1993, al-Gama'a al-Islamiyya issued a fatwa against him, citing his defence of the assassinated writer Farag Foda and stating that "the defence of an apostate is proof of apostasy".
+The fatwa was subsequently withdrawn after the intervention of the Egyptian Organization for Human Rights.